APPLICATIONS OPEN NOW!

 If you aren’t already working in aerospace, it can be very hard to tell what jobs even exist.
 It’s hard to get data on what each company is really like, and what range of career paths might be open to you.
 Even once you’ve identified places of interest, it can be hard to get their attention.
 Our matching process is designed to help solve that challenge.

 You are probably used to applying to specific openings at specific companies or organizations, but that's not how we work.
-Instead, we have curated a list of incredible companies who are doing amazing things in aviation or space, who give real tasks and real development opportunities to their interns, and who honor and celebrate Black excellence in aerospace.
-We then gather an enormous volume of data from both hosts and applicants and then use that to set up specific interview pairings.
+Instead, every year we curate a list of incredible companies who are doing amazing thing in aviation or space, and who also give real tasks and real development opportunities to their internships while honoring and celebrating Black excellence in aerospace.
+We are reviewing the list of companies we think will be the best fits for members of our Class of 2026 now, and will reveal the final list candidates who have been selected as semi-finalists.

 To do this, we'll ask you several questions about what interests you the most.
 There’s no universally right answer to these questions, but there probably is a right answer for you, right now.
 The more thoughtful you are in considering your responses, the better matches we might suggest.
 Examples of the kinds of questions we might ask you are: do you prefer working on small teams, or big teams?
 What do you value most in a potential internship: the company culture, the potential pathway to a full time job there, your exposure to new things, the location, the specifics of the role, or the opportunity to network?